lookback/lookbook/README.md

 3. Add and commit the files above.
 4. Tag the commit with the version number entered.
 5. Push the commit and tag to the GitHub repo.
-6. Distribute the `dist/lookbook.dist.css` file to the S3 bucket and CDN.
+6. Distribute the built files in `dist` to the S3 bucket and CDN.
+See `scripts/distribute` below.
 7. 💥

 ### `scripts/fetch-figma-colors`